Xilmi/Rotp-Fusion/README.md

 ## What's New

 2023.11.12 (BR)
+- New Option for multiple concurrent monsters
+- Ready for monster extensions
+- New Option for easier monsters.

+2023.11.12 (BR)
 - Removed Monsters redundancies.
 - Fixed backward compatibility by reseting the monster to 3 turns to the target.